 Kings Mortgage Services Adds eClosing and Business Intelligence Solutions from SimpleNexus

-California-based lender deepens eight-year tech partnership with SimpleNexus with implementation of Nexus Closing and Nexus Vision

-/EIN News/ -- LEHI, Utah, Oct.
-13, 2022 (GLOBE NEWSWIRE) -- SimpleNexus (https://simplenexus.com/), an nCino (NASDAQ: NCNO) company and developer of the leading U.S. homeownership platform for loan officers, borrowers, real estate agents and settlement agents, today announced the expansion of its longstanding technology partnership with Visalia, California-based Kings Mortgage Services.
+LEHI, Utah, Oct.
+13, 2022 (GLOBE NEWSWIRE) -- SimpleNexus (https://simplenexus.com/), an nCino NCNO company and developer of the leading U.S. homeownership platform for loan officers, borrowers, real estate agents and settlement agents, today announced the expansion of its longstanding technology partnership with Visalia, California-based Kings Mortgage Services.
 A SimpleNexus customer for the better part of a decade, the lender will streamline business operations and enhance its customer experience with the introduction of the Nexus Vision™ business intelligence (BI) suite and Nexus Closing™ eClosing solution.

 Kings Mortgage Services is a full-service, correspondent mortgage banker with 20 registered loan originators (LOs) and five branch offices in central California.
 An early adopter of SimpleNexus' mobile lead engagement toolset, Nexus Engagement™, and from-anywhere point-of-sale product, Nexus Origination™, the lender's implementation of Nexus Closing will give borrowers an end-to-end digital homebuying experience from initial home search to closing.